DIMDOT3/tracking-system-app/README.md

+## Tracking System App to manage projects
+This app is used for tracking projects.
+Note, it is a work in progress, and I will continue adding to it over time.

+## Getting Started
+You will need to have Node.js and NPM installed on your machine.
+Installation is out of the scope of this project.
+Visit [Node.js](https://nodejs.org/en/) for information on install.

+You will also have a basic understanding of how to use the command line.
+Here is a good tutorial on how to use the command line by [Treehouse](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line).

+Once installed, clone this repository into the desired location on your machine.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>